Shubhampanwar1/Shubham_CSE_AI_ML_A/README.md

 And then click on any button which you want to run.

 For purchasing something you have to run the billing file , and a detailed sale report will be prepared.

+# PROJECT DESCRIPTION

+Here’s the project description in a concise point format:
+- Purpose: The Inventory Management System is designed to streamline inventory tracking, ensuring accurate stock records and timely alerts.
+- Technology Used: Built with Python, Tkinter (for GUI), and SQLite3 (for database management).
+- Functionality: Supports adding, updating, and removing inventory items, ensuring efficient tracking with SQL queries.
+- User-Friendly Interface: Uses Tkinter to provide an intuitive and interactive graphical interface.
+- Challenges Addressed: Resolves issues such as lack of real-time data, inefficient inventory tracking, and complex user experience.
+- Future Enhancements: Plans to incorporate barcode scanning and machine learning for predictive analytics.
+- Project Impact: Demonstrates how technology can increase efficiency and accuracy in inventory management.
+- Learning Experience: Helped the team gain technical skills, problem-solving experience, and teamwork expertise.

+# LINKS

+For more detailed study of this project , you can use video link and project report also.

+# Technology Used :-

+1. Python
+2. tkinter (Python's library)
+3. SQLite (Python's library)
+4. Git
+5. Github